32 Ways To Travel In Croatia On A Budget (Real Costs & Tips)

 16. Opt For Less Touristy Towns Over Hotspots Like Dubrovnik

-Dubrovnik, with its stunning Old Town and Game of Thrones fame, is a magnet for tourists, leading to higher prices.
+Dubrovnik, with its stunning Old Town and Game of Thrones fame, is a magnet for tourists, which has led to higher prices.
 To keep your expenses in check, consider staying in areas outside the Old Town, such as Cavtat or Ston.
 These places offer the same captivating beauty but at a fraction of the cost.

 RECOMMENDED POST